remusao/blockrz/README.md

 ## Building

+Building code from https://github.com/remusao/blockrz can be done with:

 1. Build the extension: `yarn install --frozen-lock && yarn bundle`
 2. Load it in Firefox or Chromium by using the "Load unpacked extension" feature